— The Concept —

 — How do the nights run?—

-Guests are seated at tables of six to eight people within a private dining room.
+Guests are seated at tables of six to eight people within an exclusive bespoke Convo venue.
 Places are not allocated and you may sit where you like, however we kindly ask you not move again once seated.

 Although Convo events are hosted, there is no one host on the individual tables so please introduce yourself and all take turns in leading the discussion.
 The evening will run for approximately 2.5 hours however you are welcome to continue after as long as the venue allows.